lionmartius/Splish-Splash-Sap/README.md

 $`\theta (m^3/m^3) = 3.879 \times 10^{−4} \times RAW − 0.6956 `$

-When using a different sensor - logger combination, we will likely either be measuring dielectric permittivity direclty or raw data, the latter of which we will need to convert into dielctric permittivity first, using the Topp equation (Topp et al., 1980).
+When using a different sensor - logger combination, we will likely either be measuring dielectric permittivity direclty or raw data, the latter of which we will need to convert into dielctric permittivity first, using the following equation.

 $`\epsilon = (2.887 \times 10^{-9} \times RAW^3 - 2.080 \times 10^{-5} \times RAW^2 + 5.276 \times 10^{-2} \times RAW -43.39 )^2`$

-We can then direclty convert this pre-processed VWC data into stem VWC or apply the calibration equation using dielectric permittivity.
-We only recommend using the VWC derived calibration equation, when using the same sensor types (Teros11/12 capacitance sensors with shortened waveguides, 3 cm).
-For all other sensor types, we recommend using the calibration equation derived using dielectric permittivity.
+We can then convert measures of dielectric permittivity into stem VWC when working with the species from our paper.
 The following equations are derived from our calibration work in tropical trees and palms:

-$θ_{\text{stem}} = 1.83658 \times θ_{\text{Teros12}} - 0.08189$
  <img align = "right" width = "450" height = "300" src="https://github.com/lionmartius/Splish-Splash-Sap/assets/146541125/67240b81-6f29-4241-b95c-728232eee9d6">